Chandrani Mukherjee

-Chandrani Mukherjee is a former Bollywood playback singer, she is a sister-in-law of Bappi Lahiri from West Bengal and a Filmfare nominee.
+Chandrani Mukherjee is a former Bollywood playback singer, she is a sister-in-law of late Bappi Lahiri from West Bengal and a Filmfare nominee.

+Career

 Chandrani began her career in Bollywood with the film Aag Aur Toofan in 1975.
 Thereafter she sang in a couple of films until her swan song in Aaj Kie Aurat (1993).
 She was nominated for the Filmfare Best Female Playback Award thrice though she never won it.